 SECTION 7.
-Fort Bragg City Council does hereby approve LCP 4-25 to Amend Chapter 17.42.200 "Urban Unit Development," and Chapter 17.84.045 "Urban Lot Split," to Incorporate Comments From HCD into Regulations and Standards for Urban Lot Splits and Urban Unit Residential Development Projects in Low Density Residential Zoning Districts Pursuant to Senate Bill 9.
+Fort Bragg City Council does hereby approve LCP 2-25 to Amend Chapter 17.42.200 "Urban Unit Development," and Chapter 17.84.045 "Urban Lot Split," to Incorporate Comments From HCD into Regulations and Standards for Urban Lot Splits and Urban Unit Residential Development Projects in Low Density Residential Zoning Districts Pursuant to Senate Bill 9.

-5 5 Ordinance was introduced by Councilmember at a City Council of the City of Fort Bragg held,

-ar meeting of the City of Fort Bragg held on, by the
+The foregoing Ordinance was introduced by Councilmember Albin-Smtih at a regular meeting of the City Council of the City of Fort Bragg held on June 9, 2025, and adopted at a regular meeting of the City of Fort Bragg held on July 14, 2025, by the following vote:

 AYES: NOES: ABSENT: ABSTAIN: RECUSE:

 Jason Godeke, Mayor

 ATTEST:

 Diana Paoli, City Clerk

-PUBLISH: EFFECTIVE DATE: Date, 2025 and Date, 2025 (by summary).
-15 Day after Certification by the California Coastal Commission
+PUBLISH:July 3, 2025 and July 24, 2025 (by summary).EFFECTIVE DATE:15 Day after Certification by the California Coastal Commission